bard/emacs-run-command/README.md

         :display "Run this buffer's file")))))
 ```

-See also the [executable file example](examples/run-command-recipe-executables.el) for a variant that also re-runs the file on each save, and the [Hugo example](examples/run-command-recipe-hugo.el) for a recipe that switches off entirely when you're not in a Hugo project.
+The [executable file example](examples/run-command-recipe-executables.el) also re-runs the file on each save, and the [Hugo example](examples/run-command-recipe-hugo.el) switches off entirely when you're not in a Hugo project.

 ### Launch long-lived commands that re-run on file changes